3G, 4G, and 5G Networks: Why the Difference Can Affect Your Health

 - Turn off notifications that aren’t essential, such as pings from social media and your personal email.

-- If you find you need an even more aggressive approach to unplugging, download an app like Offtime that blocks social media after a set amount of time, or even Flipd, that locks your phone from use during a scheduled period.
+- If you find you need an even more aggressive approach to unplugging, download an app like Offtime that blocks social media after a set amount of time, or even Flipd, which locks your phone from use during a scheduled period.

 - Delete mindless games.
 The fewer distractions you have from your present surroundings, the less time you’ll feel the habitual urge to spend with your phone.